sourcegraph/careers/job-descriptions/internal-tools.md

 ## Responsibilities

-You will be a key part of improving a wide range of internal (and external) systems and processes.
+You will help accelerate our team by owning a wide range of internal systems and processes.
 Example projects include:

-- Evaluating and implementing single sign-on software to make onboarding smoother.
+### Evaluating and implementing single sign-on software to make onboarding smoother.

+Today, we maintain a series of lists of tools that new hires need to be added to.
+This list is split across a half-dozen internal [handbook pages](https://about.sourcegraph.com/handbook/people-ops/onboarding) and project boards.
+Team channels are full of new teammates asking questions like "can someone add me to HubSpot?", and when someone leaves, the whole manual process is repeated in reverse.

-- Building and deploying internal tools/bots for our engineering and analytics teams.
+### Building and deploying internal tools and bots.

+You will help build and deploy in-house tools that we rely on.
+These cover a wide ground—e.g. our [docs site generator](https://github.com/sourcegraph/docsite), Slack bots to notify our Customer Engineering team when a customer's usage has surpassed their license or when their license is about to expire, scripts to automatically [generate monthly tracking issues](https://github.com/sourcegraph/sourcegraph/labels/tracking), GitHub bots for enforcing CLA compliance, and more.

-- Coordinating implementation work with outside contractors for complex systems (e.g. Salesforce).
+### Coordinating software implementation with outside contractors.

+We use a number of enterprise-grade SaaS tools internally, including our CRM (Salesforce), marketing (HubSpot), and ERP software (Xero).
+Implementation and management of these is an ongoing task, and we are facing several large migrations in the coming months.
+You would help in all phases, including overseeing outside contractors where needed.

-- Connecting and automating parts of our user journey (e.g. connecting our product to our billing systems; connecting user satisfaction surveys to our marketing tools; automating our quote-to-cash for our sales team).
+### Connecting and automating parts of our user journey.

+You will help develop connections between the systems that our users interact with.
+For example, connecting our product to our billing systems so customers can renew automatically, connecting our user satisfaction surveys to our marketing tools, and [automating the quote-to-cash experience](https://about.sourcegraph.com/handbook/sales/sales_to_ce_handover#finance-and-operations-responsibilities) for our sales team.

 ## Qualifications